kisi-inc/kisi-android-st2u-sdk-public/README.md

 )
 ```

-To unlock a door with a Reader restriction, you need to find its beacon in the current set of nearby beacons and pass the `totp` parameter as a `proximity_proof`.
+To access a door with a Reader restriction, you need to find its beacon in the current set of nearby beacons and pass the `totp` parameter as a `proximity_proof` to Kisi's API.

-Please also note that Location permission is considered to be a runtime one in Android, which means the user might revoke it at any time (or even deny it).
-You need to make sure Location permission is allowed for foreground usage and Bluetooth/Location services are turned on to find beacons.